luc-ribeiro/nlw-03-happy-fullstack/README.md

 <br>

 ## 💻 Project
-This project was created during Rocketseat's Next Level Week #03 event.

 Happy is an application that connects people to institutional care homes to make many children's days happier.

 ## 🚀 Technologies